TomasHubelbauer/typescript-in-browser/README.md

 ## Contributing

 - [ ] Move the service worker info to the library repository
-- [ ] Make TSX work in the Monaco editor
+- [ ] Make TSX work in the Monaco editor and during transpilation
-- [ ] Add TS compiler options controls
+- [ ] Add TS compiler options controls: types, target etc.
+  - [ ] Investigate how loading typings could work